Autism Spectrum Disorders

 - Inappropriate use of objects such as toys

-- Peculiar body movements that are repetitive such as hand flapping
+- Peculiar repetitive body movements, such as hand flapping

 - Repeats words or whole phrases over and over again